OpenLiberty/open-liberty/README.md

 ## Getting Started

 ### Downloading
-You can download released versions and nightly build artifacts from: https://www.openliberty.io/downloads/
+You can download released versions and nightly build artifacts from the Open Liberty [downloads page](https://www.openliberty.io/downloads/).

 ### Quick start

+1. Download and navigate into [sample-mpconf](https://github.com/openliberty/sample-mpconf).

+    ```
     git clone https://github.com/OpenLiberty/sample-mpconf.git
     cd sample-mpconf
+    ```

+2. Use the [Maven](https://github.com/wasdev/ci.maven) or [Gradle](https://github.com/wasdev/ci.gradle) plugins to build and start the server with:
-    mvn clean package -P start
+	`mvn clean package -P start`  or  `gradle clean libertyStart`

-Open browser to http://localhost:8080/ and explore the demo application.
-Afterwards run `mvn liberty:stop-server` to stop the server.
+3. Open browser to <http://localhost:8080/> and explore the demo application.
+   Afterwards run  a `mvn liberty:stop-server` or `gradle libertyStop` to stop the server.

 ### Open Liberty Guides
 Visit the [OpenLiberty website](https://openliberty.io/guides/) for a number of step by step guides.